lastzero/sympathy/src/Sympathy/Form/README.md

 **getHash()**

-Returns hash that uniquely identifies the form (for caching)
+Returns hash that uniquely identifies the form (for caching comprehensive forms)

 Validation in REST controller action context
 --------------------------------------------